-13.2 Exempt Site Policies
+13.2 Exempt Sites

 Exempt Sites reflect unique circumstances that are not representative of the vision, direction and planning policies of the Plan, but nonetheless are recognized because they contain established land uses.
-The Exempt Sites in Lakeview, as shown in Figure 16 are subject to the following policies.
+The Exempt Sites in Lakeview, as shown in Map 2 are subject to the following policies.

-- 13.2.1.1 The lands identified as Exempt Site 1 are located at the southeast corner of Lakeshore Road East and Enola Avenue. - 13.2.1.2 Notwithstanding the policies of this Plan, the existing motor vehicle service station will be permitted.
+The lands identified as Exempt Site 1 are located at the southeast corner of Lakeshore Road East and Enola Avenue.

+13.2.1.1 Notwithstanding the provisions of the Mixed Use designation, the following additional policy will apply:

+a. the existing motor vehicle service station may be permitted.

-- 13.2.2.1 The lands identified as Exempt Site 2 are located north of Lakeshore Road East between Shaw Drive and Enola Avenue, and south of Lakeshore Road East and west of Beechwood Avenue. - 13.2.2.2 Notwithstanding the policies of this Plan, the existing motor vehicle repair garages will be permitted.
+The lands identified as Exempt Site 2 are located south of Lakeshore Road East and west of Beechwood Avenue.

+13.2.2.1 Notwithstanding the provisions of the Mixed Use designation, the following additional policy will apply:

+a. a motor vehicle repair garage may be permitted.

-- 13.2.3.1 The lands identified as Exempt Site 3 are located north of Lakeshore Road East and east of Cawthra Road. - 13.2.3.2 Notwithstanding the policies of this Plan, the existing motor vehicle repair garage will be permitted.
+The lands identified as Exempt Site 3 are located north of Lakeshore Road East and east of Cawthra Road.

+13.2.3.1 Notwithstanding the provisions of Mixed Use designation, the following additional policy will apply:

+a. the existing motor vehicle repair garage may be permitted.

-- 13.2.4.1 The lands identified as Exempt Site 4 are located at the southeast corner of Lakeshore Road East and Aviation Road. - 13.2.4.2 Notwithstanding the policies of this Plan, the existing motor vehicle commercial use will be permitted.
+The lands identified as Exempt Site 4 are located at the southeast corner of Lakeshore Road East and Aviation Road.

-NORTHN STRAT WEST AVE.
-STREET FOURTH C.N.R.
-AVE.
-CASS IRD AVE AVE -EXANDRA GARDNER AVE.
-EAST OGDEN STRATHY ELLA AVE.
-EAST ROAD LAKESHORE PROMENADE LAKEERONI AVE.
-A HYDRO EAST RANGEVIEW ROAD V - 1.000
+13.2.4.1 Notwithstanding the provisions of the Mixed Use designation, the following additional policy will apply:

+a. the existing motor vehicle commercial use may be permitted.

-- 13.2.5.1 The lands identified as Exempt Site 5 include six sites located north of Lakeshore Road East between Greaves Avenue and Ogden Avenue. - 13.2.5.2 Notwithstanding the policies of this Plan, the following additional policies will apply: - a. the existing motor vehicle repair garages will be permitted; and - b. the existing motor vehicle sales and rental uses identified in Area A will be permitted
+The lands identified as Exempt Site 5 include six sites located north of Lakeshore Road East between Greaves Avenue and Ogden Avenue.

+13.2.5.1 Notwithstanding the provisions of the Mixed Use designation, the following additional policies will apply:

+- a. the existing motor vehicle repair garage may be permitted; and - b. the existing motor vehicle sales and rental uses identified in Area A may be permitted a. the existing detached, semi-detached, and duplex dwellings may be permitted.

-- 13.2.6.1 The lands identified as Exempt Site 6 are located north of Lakeshore Road East between Cooksville Creek and West Avenue. - 13.2.6.2 Notwithstanding the policies of this Plan, the existing detached, semi-detached, and duplex dwellings will be permitted.
+The lands identified as Exempt Site 6 are located north of Lakeshore Road East between Cooksville Creek and West Avenue.

+13.2.6.1 Notwithstanding the provisions of the Residential Medium Density designation, the following additional policy will apply:

-13.2.7.1 The lands identified as Exempt Site 7 are located south of the Canadian National Railway line between Cawthra Road and Dixie Road.
+The lands identified as Exempt Site 7 are located south of the Canadian National Railway line between Cawthra Road and Dixie Road.

-13.2.7.2 Notwithstanding the policies of this Plan, the following additional policies will apply:
+13.2.7.1 Notwithstanding the provisions of the Residential Low Density II designation, the following additional policies will apply:

-- a. the existing manufacturing uses will be permitted; - b. the existing motor vehicle body repair facility will be permitted; and - c. the existing warehousing, distributing and wholesaling uses will be permitted; and - d. the existing retail store will be permitted. - 13.2.7.3 Permitted uses will operate within enclosed buildings.
+- a. the existing manufacturing uses may be permitted; - b. the existing motor vehicle body repair facility may be permitted; and - c. the existing warehousing, distributing and wholesaling uses may be permitted; and - d. the existing retail store may be permitted.

+13.2.9.2 Permitted uses will operate within enclosed buildings.

-- 13.2.8.1 The lands identified as Exempt Site 8 are located on the west side of Stanfield Road, south of Queensway East. - 13.2.8.2 Notwithstanding the policies of this Plan, the following additional policies will apply: - a. the existing hair care and aesthetics services will be permitted; - the existing secondary office uses, excluding medical offices, will be permitted;
+The lands identified as Exempt Site 8 are located on the west side of Stanfield Road, south of Queensway East.

+- 13.2.8.1 Notwithstanding the provisions of the Residential Low Density I designation, the following additional policies will apply: - a. the existing hair care and aesthetics services may be permitted; - b. the existing secondary office uses, excluding medical offices, may be permitted;